SAVE-THE-DATE FOR OUR 2025 EVENT!

 You may freely take classes as you please.
 Teachers have listed any prerequisites for the class content they will be covering in the descriptions.
 Additionally, the Fusion Weekend classes are available to those holding an all-access pass.
 Check out the Fusion class schedule HERE

-Intro to Lindy Hop 8-9pm (Studio Loft) w/Allison & Lorne
+Intro to Lindy Hop 8-9pm (Studio Loft) w/Allison & Stephanie

 Learn the original swing dance, rooted in Black American culture and jazz music.
 Lindy Hop is a relaxed, social, lead/follow dance with West African roots.
 It's all about connection to the music and your partner, with plenty of room for improvisation and self-expression!